stefanvictora/hue-scheduler/docs/light_configuration.md

 ### FAQ: How long does a schedule entry apply?

 An entry normally applies until the next entry for the same light or group takes over.
-Without an early fade, that happens at the next entry's scheduled time.
-With `tr-before` or `interpolate:true`, the next entry takes over when its early fade begins.
+If `tr-before` or `interpolate:true` allows a valid early transition, the next entry takes over when its early fade begins.
+Otherwise, the next entry applies at its scheduled time.

 Example: